Can you learn Spanish by reading?

 For one, written language tends to be WAY different from spoken language: much more formal, with more conjugations and vocabulary.
 You can almost think of written Spanish has a whole other language, because words that are common in written form are almost never heard in real life.
 Written language does not feel the same as spoken language.

 Second, vocab isn’t king.
-Tools like Duolingo are important, don’t get me wrong, but there’s more to vocab than flashcards.
+Tools like Duolingo and Mondly are important, don’t get me wrong, but there’s more to vocab than flashcards.
 When it comes to learning vocabulary, approaching it scientifically isn’t nearly as efficient as approaching it in real life.

 Vocab isn’t king, context is.
 Instead of basically giving yourself homework, allowing yourself to pick up new Spanish vocabulary by reading gives your brain context, because that’s how we work.
 Context creates more complex memories.
 What’s easier to remember: one of the 200 flashcards you’ve seen, or when your favorite character in your book dies?